Pre-Adamite: Racist pre-Adamism

-In 19th-century Europe, pre-Adamism was attractive to those who were intent on demonstrating the inferiority of non-Western peoples, and in the United States, it appealed to those who were attuned to racial theories who found it unattractive to contemplate a common history with non-whites.
+In 19th-century Europe, pre-Adamism was attractive to those who were intent on demonstrating the inferiority of non-Western peoples, and in the United States, it appealed to those who were attuned to racial theories but found it unattractive to contemplate a common history with non-whites.

 Scientists such as Charles Caldwell, Josiah C. Nott and Samuel G. Morton rejected the view that non-whites were the descendants of Adam.
 Morton combined pre-Adamism with cranial measurements.
 As Michael Barkun explains:

 In 1860, Isabella Duncan wrote Pre-Adamite Man, Or, The Story of Our Old Planet and Its Inhabitants, Told by Scripture & Science, a mixture of geology and scriptural interpretation.
 The book was popular among a number of geologists because it mixed biblical events with science.
 She suggested that the pre-Adamites are today's angels.
 Since they were without sin, for sin did not enter the world until Adam disobeyed God, there was no reason for them not to have been at least raptured into heaven, anticipating what would again occur with the second coming of Jesus Christ.
 Duncan also believed that some angels had sinned and fallen from Heaven, which caused them to become demons.
 Duncan believed that such an upheaval would leave geological scars on the earth.
 The concept of ice ages, pioneered by Louis Agassiz, seemed to provide evidence of such events, drawing the line between the pre-Adamic era and the modern one, which she posited began about 6,000 years ago.

 In 1867, Buckner H. Payne, writing under the pen name Ariel, published a pamphlet titled The Negro: What is His Ethnological Status?
 He insisted that all of the sons of Noah had been white.
 According to his hypothesis, if the Flood had been universal, the only survivors of it should have been white, so why were non-white people living on Earth?
-To answer this question, Payne suggested that the "Negro" is a pre-Adamic beast of the field (specifically, a higher order of monkey), which was preserved on Noah's Ark.
+To answer this question, Payne suggested that the "Negro" is a pre-Adamic human of the field (specifically, a higher order which was preserved on Noah's Ark.
 According to Payne, the Pre-Adamites were a separate species without immortal souls.

 The Irish lawyer Dominick McCausland, a Biblical literalist and anti-Darwinian polemicist, maintained the theory in order to uphold the Mosaic timescale.
 He believed that the Chinese were descended from Cain and he also believed that the "Caucasian race" would eventually exterminate all other races.
 He also believed that only the "Caucasian" descendants of Adam were capable of creating civilization, and he tried to explain away the existence of the numerous non-"Caucasian" civilizations by attributing all of them to a vanished "Caucasian race", the Hamites.